faizanraso/huddle/README.md

 # huddle
-A social media platform to connect students with alumni.
+A social media platform to connect students and alumni.